 Professor Dave Muller has been Principle of Suffolk New College since August 1999.
 During his time with Inspire Suffolk, the Charity and Suffolk New College have built up a strong relationship working to develop our education remit.
 The partnership has helped programmes such as the Coach Education and Team Programmes prove to be a real success and help the future of so many young people.

 Nigel Smith has been a Trustee since 2004.
-As former director of International accountancy firm KPMG, Nigel's role on the board is to offer guidance and advice on matters relating to business and finance, ensuring Inspire Suffolk operate in an effective and efficient way.
+As former director of International accountancy firm KPMG, Nigel's role on the board provides guidance and advice on matters relating to business and finance, helping to ensure that Inspire Suffolk operates in an effective and efficient way.

 Sally Hogg's expertise lies in the field of health and wellbeing.
 Sally is Head of Improvement and Partnership of Suffolk PCT and assists Inspire Suffolk in strategic planning relating to health whether its issues relating to weight, fitness, mental health or general wellbeing.
 With Sally's guidance we have developed successful Health Programmes such as Activ8it plus, the Disability Programme – Ability Counts and our Mental Health Support Programme.

 Mahbub Alam Shamim is a local business man who represents Suffolk's BME communities on Inspire Suffolk's board.
-Inspire Suffolk takes great pride in their work to offer opportunities to people no matter their age, gender, ability or background and Shami as a key member of the Bangladeshi community, helps us as a charity to promote community cohesion.
+The charity provides opportunities to people no matter their age, gender, ability or background.
 Football tournaments such as the 'One Community Cup' have worked really well in the past to bring members of the community from different ethnic backgrounds together.

 Neil Prentice is the Managing Director of White Space Design in Ipswich.
-One of the newest members to Inspire Suffolk's board, Neil not only offers support and advice in terms of marketing and branding but also works closely with members of Inspire Suffolk's team to develop and sustain a strong brand identity.
-Neil also lead on the charities rebrand in 2010 and again in 2013.
+Neil not only offers support and advice in terms of marketing and branding but also works closely with members of Inspire Suffolk's team to develop and sustain a strong brand identity.
+Neil also lead on the charity's rebrand in 2010 and again in 2013.

 Nick Burrows is currently Chairman of a number of national companies including the Fit Co and Brand Spirit.
-As a former director of various European fitness, leisure and hospitality companies he supports Inspire Suffolk from a commercial, branding and business development perspective.
-Nick has also been a past MD of Nuffield Health Fitness and Wellbeing – part of the UK's largest trading charity and as such has considerable understanding of how best to combine charitable objectives with prudent business planning.
+A former director of various European fitness, leisure and hospitality companies Nick also led Nuffield Health and Fitness and brings the perspective of combining charitable objectives with prudent business operation.